-Contrary to the above notice we believe the proposed dwelling-house adheres fully to the Moray Structure plan (2007) policy 1(e) and the Moray Local Plan (2008) policies H8 and IMP1 as well as the supplementary planning guidance.
+Contrary to the above notice we believe the proposed dwelling-house adheres fully to the Moray Local Plan (2008) policies H8 and IMP1 as well as the supplementary planning guidance.
 We are keen to articulate our reasons why we feel that this application should be supported for approval.
 Please see below. -

-In regard to the Moray Council refusal notice and as stated above The Moray council argue that the "introduction of the proposed house plot into this locality (in addition to these consented and built dwellings) would result in an unacceptable cumulative build-up of housing that would be detrimental to the rural character of this area"
+In regard to the Moray Council refusal notice and as stated above The Moray council argue that the "introduction of a further house plot into this (woodland) would result in an unacceptable build-up of housing that would be detrimental to the rural character of the area.
+Whilst currently screened by trees the cumulative impact of these proposals would alter the appearance of the area through associated activity i.e. increased traffic movements, refuse bin collections etc which in turn would erode its rural character."

-We take on board the Moray Council's view in regard to the number of dwellings which have now been consented in this area however we strongly believe that this additional proposal would not cause any feeling of detriment and to all intents and purposes would be hidden from view.
+We take on board the Moray Council's view in regard to the number of dwellings which have now been consented in this area however we firmly believe that this additional proposal would not cause any feeling of detriment and to all intents and purposes would be hidden from view.
 We also feel the dwelling-house would enhance the landscape.